MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnosticlog-csp.md

 Node to contain child nodes using DM channel for transport protocol.

 <a href="" id="filedownload-dmchannel-filecontext"></a>**FileDownload/DMChannel/_FileContext_**
-Dynamic interior nodes that represents per log file context.
+Dynamic interior nodes that represent per log file context.

 <a href="" id="filedownload-dmchannel-filecontext-blocksizekb"></a>**FileDownload/DMChannel/*FileContext*/BlockSizeKB**
 Sets the log read buffer, in KB.